deusfinance/deus-docs/docs/dea.md

 ---

 ### DEA can be seen as a Share of the Ecosystem, needed to earn Fees.
-#### There will be more and more Unique usecases created in the future for DEA.
+#### There will be more and more unique usecases created in the future for DEA.

 ---